 Lawyering Ethics (21309).
 3 units, credit/fail.
-This is a clinical course in which students participate in the disciplinary process against lawyers charged with violating ethical obligations to clients.
-Our goals include understanding current systems and considering their transformations, as well as thinking about how legal education should engage with the ethical issues facing lawyers.
+In this clinical course students will participate in the disciplinary process against lawyers charged with violating ethical obligations to clients.
+The goals include understanding current systems and considering their transformations, as well as thinking about how legal education should engage with the ethical issues facing lawyers.
 Students will research issues of state discipline of lawyers, including the workings of the system in Connecticut (such as which lawyers are disciplined for what kinds of infractions, at whose promoting, and with what forms of remedy).
-We will also investigate the disciplinary procedures for judges.
+The disciplinary procedures for judges will also be investigated.
 Concurrently, students will represent before bar grievance panels clients who have complained about their lawyers and whose complaints have been found to have probable cause.
-D. E. Curtis and D. J. Cantrell.
+D. J. Cantrell.